harfy345/npm-true-false-condition/README.md

 # true-then-else-then

+#### For react
+Rendering one of two components based on a boolean condition
+#### For Javascript
-A simple utility function for executing one of two provided functions based on a boolean condition.
+executing one of two provided functions based on a boolean condition.

 ## Installation